Jovan Cvijić: Influence on Yugoslav state borders

 After the conclusion of World War I, Cvijić was invited to the Paris Peace Conference as an expert on border delineation.
 Using ethnographic charts, Cvijić demonstrated the geographical distribution of the various Balkan peoples which helped determine the borders of a new country: the Kingdom of Serbs, Croats and Slovenes.
 It was agreed that the new country should incorporate Banat, Bačka, Baranya and Carniola as well as the Bled triangle (Bled, Bohinj and Triglav).

 Teaching

-After Cvijić's return from Vienna in March 1893 he became a professor in the Faculty of Philosophy of the Velika Skola in Belgrade where he taught geography.
+After Cvijić's return from Vienna in March 1893 he became a professor in the Faculty of Philosophy of the Velika škola in Belgrade where he taught geography.
 He was tenured and taught there until 1927.

 Cvijić played an active role in reforming the school, helping found an ethnography department whose first professor was his oldest student and assistant, Jovan Erdeljanović (followed by Tihomir Đorđević); Cvijić remained in the geography department.
 He was influential in establishing five new faculties: medicine, agriculture and theology in Belgrade, philosophy in Skopje and the Subotica Law School.
 From 1906 to 1907 he was rector of Belgrade University and again from 1919.

 In 1915 he lectured about the Balkans at Sorbonne University in Paris.